Semi structured reflection every second Tuesday in the park (12pm byo lunch)

 If it is rainy weather

-Meet at the east end of Creek Lane, Bellingen, in the porch out the back of Bellingen Uniting Church- map. (green circle below)
+Meet at the east end of Creek Lane, Bellingen, in the porch out the back of Bellingen Uniting Church- (the blue circle on the map below)

 The church has a car park, please drive very slowly.